Knowing and feeling your dog loves you isn’t just you projecting your human emotions onto your dog. As if there were any doubts, your dog loves you!

 Approaching after eating

-Yes, dogs are motivated by food, but if you’re the first person he goes to or wants to cuddle with after his meal, it’s a good sign that other than eating, you are the most important thing in his life, explains neuroscientist Gregory Berns in his book “How Dogs Love Us.”
+Yes, dogs are motivated by food, but if you’re the first person he goes to or wants to cuddle with after his meal, it’s a good sign that other than eating, you are the most essential thing in his life, explains neuroscientist Gregory Berns in his book “How Dogs Love Us.”

 Watching you leave

-Sleeping in your bed
+Dogs love owners: Sleeping in your bed

 The study tracked the sleep activity of 40 healthy adults and found that those who let their dogs sleep in their bedroom had a much easier time falling asleep than those who did not.

-Dogs love owners creating a healthy bond
+Create a healthy bond

-This is why therapy animals make good companions because they offer so many amazing benefits.
+Therapy animals make good companions because they offer so many amazing benefits.

 While there are plenty of scientific ways to confirm your dog expresses love, you already knew this in your heart.
 Keep feelin’ the love.